Create card visualizations

-Expand Data label and change the color, size, and font family.
+With the card selected, expand Data label and change the color, size, and font family.
 If you had thousands of stores, you could use Display units to show the number of stores by thousands and control the decimal places as well.
 For example, 125.8K instead of 125,832.00.

 Expand Category label and change the color and size.